BlaqueDevs/se-assignment-day-4-software-project-management-fiona12-code/README.md

 Identifies periods of high or low resource utilization.

 ## 8. What are the core issues that your software aims to address?
 Why are these problems significant to your target audience?
-For example a mobile app for expectant women can help them track their pregnancies.
-With reminders on warning signs during pregnancy, when to visit ANC clinics, tests to be done and a diet plan for the expectant mother and her child.
-This software can solve the following problems:
+Software can address the following issues:
-Inefficiency & Time Waste – Automating repetitive tasks to boost productivity with suggestions of diet plan for the mother and reminders to visit ANC clinic at least 4 times during the pregnancy.
+Inefficiency & Time Waste – Automating repetitive tasks to boost productivity.
-Data Management & Accessibility- the mothers antenatal details will be in one place for her to access.
+Data Management & Accessibility- data is available in one place for easy access.
-Communication & Collaboration – Enhancing collaboration between the mother and her healthcare providers.
-Scalability & Performance – Ensuring systems can grow with demand.
+Communication & Collaboration – Enhancing collaboration between stakeholders Scalability & Performance – Ensuring systems can grow with demand.
-User Experience & Engagement – Providing intuitive and seamless interactions for example prompts for the mother to visit ANC clinic.
+User Experience & Engagement – Providing intuitive and seamless interactions.

 Why are these problems significant?
 Because solving them can increase efficiency, reduce costs, improve decision-making, and enhance user satisfaction for your audience.
-There will be improved health for the mother and her child, reduced chances of complication and assure a proper start to life for the child.

 ## 9. How can clearly defining the problem help in developing a more effective software solution?
 How Clearly Defining the Problem Leads to a More Effective Software Solution